HoerTech-gGmbH/openMHA/INSTALLATION.md

 mv lib/* bin/.
 ```

-To start openMHA, you need to start a bash and navigate to the openMHA-master/bin directory, then type ./mha.exe.
+To start openMHA, you need to start a bash shell and navigate to the openMHA-master/bin directory, then type ./mha.exe.

 ## V. Regeneration of the documentation: